saurabhjadhav1911/flamenco/web/project-website/content/faq/_index.md

 <img src="job-types-refresh.webp" width="396" height="41">

+## Render jobs hang after the first chunk of frames, what's wrong?

+When rendering a chunk of frames, Flamenco waits until Blender quits.
+This signals Flamenco that it finished rendering.
+Sometimes an add-on prevents Blender from quitting, and thus Flamenco will think it is still doing something.
+Disable add-ons one-by-one to see which one is causing this issue.

 ## What does "command exited abnormally with code 1" mean?

 It means that the program (probably Blender) exited with an error status.
 Take a